- Enlightenment and Romantic literature (esp. poetry) and philosophy

 - Literary history and theory (esp. genre theory)

-- Anglo-Italian literary and cultural relations (esp.
-Byron)
+- Anglo-Italian and Anglo-German literary and cultural relations

 Romantic symbol.
 My book The Genealogy of the Romantic Symbol (2007) analysed an historically signficant attempt to overcome, through means bequeathed by the Enlightenment itself, a profound dissatisfaction with the dualisms of Enlightenment epistemology, semiotics, aesthetics, and natural science.
-A primary purpose of the book was to explainwhat intellectual purposes the Romantic theorization of the symbol--which was very influential in post-Romantic criticism and has caused much contention in critical theory since the 1960s--served in nineteenth century itself.
-The book's own genealogy is recounted in the article 'Telling Stories about Romantic Theory' (2012), and its central argument is summarized in my discussion with Robert Harrison in his radio programme Entitled Opinions (linked below).
+A primary purpose of the book was to explain what intellectual purposes the Romantic theorization of the symbol--which was very influential in post-Romantic criticism and has caused much contention in critical theory since the 1960s--served in the nineteenth century itself.
+The book's own genealogy is recounted in the article 'Telling Stories about Romantic Theory' (2012), and its central argument is summarized in my discussion with Robert Harrison in his radio programme Entitled Opinions (see the "Other Information" tab for a link).
 Various of the contributors to the collection Symbol and Intuition (2013), to which I wrote an afterword, engage with aspects of the Genealogy's argument, and the book has been praised by philosophers (e.g., Miguel de Beistegui) and historians (e.g., Warren Breckman) as well as by literary critics (e.g., Terry Eagleton).

 Historicization and aesthetics.
 More recently I have been writing about the aestheticization of the past in poetry, painting, and architecture of the long eighteenth century (e.g., in representations of imaginary ruins), as well as on the relation of the Romantics’ self-consciously new literary forms to traditional genres and genre theory (e.g., Byron's ironization of epic in Don Juan).
-I was awarded a Leverhulme Trust Major Research Fellowship for 2015–17 to write a comparative study of the relationship of historical understanding to aesthetic theory and artistic form in the Enlightenment and Romantic period, History's Forms (contracted with OUP).
+I was awarded a Leverhulme Trust Major Research Fellowship for 2015–17 to write a comparative study of the relationship of historical understanding to aesthetic theory and artistic form in the long eighteenth century, History's Forms (contracted with OUP).
 An anticipation of the book's argument was published in MLQ in September 2013.
-Further projects include a book on Coleridge (contracted with Princeton University Press) and a chapter on European Romanticism in The Cambridge History of Modern European Thought (forthcoming 2018).
+Further projects include a book on Coleridge (contracted with Princeton University Press), a book on Byron, and several commissioned chapters on Enlightenment and Romantic thought and literature.

 I am an Associated Academic Staff member of the History of Art Department, am involved in the Oxford Comparative Criticism and Translation Group, and am a member of the editorial board of the series Close Reading: Schriften zur britischen Literatur- und Kulturwissenschaft, published by Vandenhoeck & Ruprecht.
 I have twice served on the Advisory Board of the North American Society for the Study of Romanticism (NASSR), most recently as chair (in 2015 and 2016), and in the English Faculty have been a co-convenor of the Romanticism Research Seminar.